 In reality, of course, there are many important moral, spiritual and political lessons we can draw from the Vietnam War, depending upon one’s worldview.
 From a conservative Christian and biblical perspective, the fight against godless Communism in Southeast Asia and elsewhere was a very moral and noble cause, especially since the Communists in Cambodia and Vietnam put millions of people in Nazi-like concentration camps and indulged in mass political murder and genocide.
 Furthermore, the war may have eventually led to more democratic forms of government in Taiwan and South Korea, and helped protect not only Hong Kong, Taiwan and South Korea, but also millions of Christians in Southeast Asia, especially Korea and perhaps even the Philippines.
 Finally, the Vietnam War reminds us, as does the new version of APOCALYPSE NOW, that without God, Jesus Christ and a full, active, truthful knowledge of the Word of God, the Bible, total victory will remain elusive, not only in this world but also in the next one.

+Francis Ford Coppola has released APOCALYPSE NOW REDUX, a new version of his provocative movie about the Vietnam War, with many new scenes.
+In the story, Martin Sheen plays a young military intelligence officer ordered to assassinate a rogue colonel, played by Marlon Brando, who has decided that the only way to win the war is to slaughter and torture as many Communists as possible.
 Morally, spiritually and politically, APOCALYPSE NOW REDUX is a mess.
 Not only does Coppola add sexual immorality and nudity to his violent, foul-mouthed movie, he also fails to resolve the problems he sets up in the story.
 At times, the new version looks like it’s going to make some good moral and political points about the Vietnam War, but then Coppola’s weird sensibilities clash with co-screenwriter John Milius’s more conservative, but pagan (and sometimes Nietzschean), philosophy.
 Brando’s character and performance remain among the most enigmatic, frustrating, but fascinating, elements on film.
 Ultimately, of course, without God, Jesus Christ and a full, active, truthful knowledge of the Word of God, the Bible, total victory will remain elusive, not only in the cinema but also in the next world.